Information gain and measurement disturbance for quantum agents: Introduction

-Though the use of \qmeasurements{} can place an unknown quantum state into an agent's memory in an unaltered manner, it comes at a cost of additional disturbance to the original state when compared to sensors given in TQM.
-A classical agent performing a projective measurement on the state $\ket{\psi}$ on some system of interest $\mathcal{S}$ leaves both the agent and $\mathcal{S}$ with information about $\ket{\psi}$ along the projection basis.
-However, a quantum agent performing a SWAP unitary leaves the system of interest $\mathcal{S}$ completely uncorrelated with its initial state $\ket{\psi}$.
+Upgrading an agent's memory from classical to quantum endows it with fundamentally new options for learning about a system.
+A classical agent is restricted to extracting partial information as classical bits through projective measurement, and must use TQM to convert quantum states into classical data.
+This approach is inherently limited.
+For a spin-1/2 qubit system, for instance, a classical agent can measure a single Pauli component, $\sigma_i, i\in \{x,y,z\}$, using an interaction like $H_{\text{int}}\propto \sigma_{i}^{\text{system}}\otimes\sigma_{i}^{\text{probe}}$.
+While this yields a precise estimate of that one component, the measurement inevitably disturbs the non-commuting observables, completely destroying information about the other two Pauli bases.

+On the other hand, a quantum agent, equipped with a quantum memory, can in principle learn the entire system state by acquiring the state itself.
+This requires an interaction that transfers the state from the system to the agent's memory, such as a SWAP operation, which can be represented by the following unitary:

+A SWAP interaction allows the agent to gain complete information about all Pauli components at once.
+However, the no-cloning theorem dictates that this total information gain comes at the highest cost: the original system's state is completely overwritten—a maximal disturbance.

-Concretely, by a \qmeasurement{}, we specifically refer to an interaction that generates correlations between an initial quantum state of a system of interest $\mathcal{S}$ and the post-interaction state of some memory quantum system $\mathcal{M}$.
-We will focus our discussion on qubit-qubit unitaries in the context of \qmeasurement{} for quantum agents, and compare a \qmeasurement{} that is described by TQM (section \ref{sec:TQMform}) versus a SWAP-like interaction that is not considered in TQM (section \ref{sec:Quesure}).
-We will use quantum mutual information as a quantifier of the correlations generated and back-action imparted by these unitaries (section \ref{sec:QMI}).
-To further understand the back-action imparted by a \qmeasurement{}, we will use the operator-Schmidt decomposition (section \ref{sec:osdecomp}) to understand the resources needed to restore the system $\mathcal{S}$ to its initial state $\ket{\psi}$ and undo the effect of the \qmeasurement{} (section \ref{sec:erase}).
-We experimentally implement TQM and SWAP-like interactions to empirically demonstrate the behaviours of \qmeasurements{}.
+In this paper, we consider the simplest case, of two-dimensional (qubit) systems and unitary sensors.
+We focus our discussion of qubit-qubit unitaries in the context of \qmeasurements{} for quantum agents.
+A \qmeasurement{} is a unitary interaction that generates correlations between an initial quantum state of a system of interest $\mathcal{S}$ and the post-interaction state of some memory quantum system $\mathcal{M}$.
+We use quantum mutual information as a quantifier of the correlations generated and back-action imparted by these unitaries (section \ref{sec:QMI}).
+To further understand the back-action imparted by a \qmeasurement{} and the information gain, we will use the operator-Schmidt decomposition (section \ref{sec:osdecomp}) to quantify the resources needed to restore the system $\mathcal{S}$ to its initial state $\ket{\psi}$ and undo the effect of the \qmeasurement{} (section \ref{sec:erase}).